YoushuCheng/UBD/README.md

 ## Downstream analysis
 Potential downstream analysis can be performed using `CTS`:
-- Differential analysis to identify CTS differentially expressed (DE) genes or differentially methylated (DM) CpGs
+- Differential analysis to identify CTS differentially expressed (DE) genes or differentially methylated (DM) CpGs.
-- Quantitative trait locus (QTLs) analysis to identify CTS expression QTLs (eQTLs) or methylation QTLs (meQTLs)
+- Quantitative trait locus (QTLs) analysis to identify CTS expression QTLs (eQTLs) or methylation QTLs (meQTLs).
-- Co-expression or Co-methylation inference to investigate the gene-gene or CpG-CpG interactions
+- Co-expression or Co-methylation inference to investigate the gene-gene or CpG-CpG interactions.
 - ...